qrtl/hls-custom/report_alternative_layout/README.rst

 |badge1| |badge2| |badge3|

-This module allows you to configure a alternative report layout.
+This module allows for the configuration of alternative report layouts.
-By applying this format, you can set up a layout where the customer's name is displayed on the left side and your company’s name is displayed on the right side.
+The alternative layout features a design where the customer's name is displayed on the left side, and the company's name is on the right side.

-Additionally, you can choose to display only the parent company’s name for the customer.
+Additionally, an option has been added to display only the parent partner's name on the report if the partner has a parent company.

 **Table of contents**